Rivanjose/video-game-sales-analysis/README.md

 **Video Game Sales Analysis Using Python**

 ## Short Description
 This project analyzes video game sales data using Python and Pandas.
-It extracts and processes sales records for games released after 2005.
+It extracts and processes sales records for games released before and after 2005.

 ## Getting Started